SQL File Viewer

 Syntax Highlighting

-SQL keywords, strings, numbers, and comments are color-coded for easy reading
+Keywords, strings, numbers, identifiers, and comments are each colour-coded for instant readability.

-Automatically detects SELECT, INSERT, UPDATE, DELETE, and CREATE statements
+Auto-detects SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, and DROP statements with a table reference list.

 Frequently Asked Questions

-This viewer supports .sql files and plain text files containing SQL statements.
-It works with exports from MySQL Workbench, phpMyAdmin, pgAdmin, SQL Server Management Studio, and other database tools.
-The viewer automatically detects SQL syntax regardless of the source database.
+The viewer accepts .sql and .txt files containing SQL statements.
+It works with exports from MySQL Workbench, phpMyAdmin, pgAdmin, SQL Server Management Studio, DBeaver, and other tools.
+You can also paste SQL directly using the "Paste SQL" tab - no file needed.